 How and Where Does One Obtain Vision Insurance?

 Individuals in Richmond Hill can buy a vision benefit plan.
-Vision insurance plans may be available through your place of employment, school district or through social plans like Medicare or Medicaid.
+Vision insurance plans may be available through your place of employment, school district or through social plans like Medicaid.

 Indemnity health insurance is traditional insurance, which allows policyholders to access medical providers of their choice.
 Vision insurance is often a value-added benefit included in indemnity health insurance plans, health maintenance organization (HMO) plans and plans offered by preferred provider organizations (PPOs).